annprakkaden/Diabetes-Risk-Prediction/README.md

 "Predicting Diabetes Risk: A Machine Learning Approach Using the CDC Diabetes Health Indicators Dataset"

 Dataset: CDC Diabetes Health Indicators

 Objective:
 To develop a machine learning model that accurately predicts the risk of developing diabetes based on various health factors provided in the CDC Diabetes Health Indicators dataset.
-Methodology:
-Data Exploration and Preprocessing:
-Load and clean the dataset.
-Handle missing values and outliers.
-Perform exploratory data analysis (EDA) to understand the data distribution.
-Encode categorical features and normalize numerical features.
-Feature Engineering:
-Create new features or transform existing ones to improve model performance.
-Model Selection and Training:
-Experiment with different machine learning algorithms (e.g., Logistic Regression, Decision Trees, Random Forest, XGBoost).
-Train and evaluate models on the training dataset.
-Hyperparameter Tuning:
-Optimize model performance by tuning hyperparameters using techniques like Grid Search or Randomized Search.
-Model Evaluation:
-Evaluate the performance of the best model on a held-out test set using metrics like accuracy, precision, recall, F1-score, and ROC-AUC curve.
-Model Deployment:
-Deploy the final model to a production environment for real-world applications.
-Expected Outcomes:
-A robust machine learning model capable of accurately predicting diabetes risk.
-Insights into the factors that contribute to diabetes risk.
-A tool to assist healthcare professionals in early detection and prevention.

 Project Background and Context

 Background:
 Diabetes has become a significant global health concern, affecting millions of people worldwide.
 Early detection and prevention are crucial in managing this chronic disease.
 The CDC Diabetes Health Indicators dataset provides valuable insights into various health factors and their relationship with diabetes.

 Problem:
 The primary challenge is to develop a robust machine learning model that can accurately predict the risk of developing diabetes based on the available health indicators.
 This model can aid healthcare professionals in early identification and intervention, ultimately leading to improved patient outcomes.